 - Labour attachés and other entities involved in facilitation of international recruitment.

+Governments are also encouraged to refer the IRIS Handbook for Governments on Ethical Recruitment and Migrant Worker Protection for detailed guidance.
 If you are interested to learn more about how IRIS works with governments please follow the link here.

 V. Civil society: IRIS pilots comprehensive training programmes for migrants that involve pre-departure, post-arrival, employment, cultural and pre-return orientation.